NkiroteHeda/NkiroteHeda/README.md

-- 👋 Hi, I’m @NkiroteHeda
+- 👋 Hi, I’m Nkirote Mwenda.
 - 👀 I’m interested in Data Analytics, ML and Data Science
-- 🌱 I’m currently learning Web Scraping.
 - 💞️ I’m looking to collaborate on analytics projects and other interesting projects around the areas of my interest
-- 📫 How to reach me : reach me through this email: nkirotemwendam@gmail.com
+- 📫 Reach me through this email: nkirotemwendam@gmail.com

 <!---
 NkiroteHeda/NkiroteHeda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.